Child Safeguarding Policy

 - Ensure that coaches are briefed on this policy and their responsibilities.

-- Appoint a CA Safeguarding Officer (CA SO) whose role is defined, see Role of CA Safeguarding Officer.
+- Appoint a National Safeguarding Officer (National SO) whose role is defined, see Role of National Safeguarding Officer.

 - Maintain a register of all Local Safeguarding Officers (LSOs) appointed by Clubs, Federations and Academies.